Before you make your trip to City HallMoving trucks

 If you are blocking off metered spots, you need to post your signs at least two days before the job, and flyer at least one day before your planned work.

 Make sure to clean up any debris left behind and remove any signs or flyers.

 You need to replace any City property that you removed from the work site.
 If you break any City equipment during your work, you need to either repair or replace it.

-A permit for your moving truck is not required by the City of Boston, but it guarantees you a parking spot to avoid parking tickets.reserve a moving truck spot
+A permit for your moving truck is not required by the City of Boston, but it guarantees you a parking spot to avoid parking tickets.moving truck information

 If a car is parked at your worksite, call the Boston police at 617-343-4911.

 Let them know it's not an emergency and give them the plate number.
 If the police can't reach the car owner, they will arrange for a tow.

 For questions about traffic approval, scheduling, parking meters, or signage, contact Transportation at 617-635-4675.